awsdocs/amazon-cloudfront-developer-guide/doc_source/lambda-examples.md

 This function demonstrates how you can change the origin domain name based on the CloudFront\-Viewer\-Country header, so content is served from an origin closer to the viewer's country\.

 Implementing this functionality for your distribution can have advantages such as the following:
-+ Reducing latencies when the Region specified is nearer to the viewer's country\.
++ Reducing latencies when the Region specified is nearer to the viewer's country
-+ Providing data sovereignty by making sure that data is served from an origin that's in the same country that the request came from\.
++ Providing data sovereignty by making sure that data is served from an origin that's in the same country that the request came from

 Note that to enable this functionality you must configure your distribution to cache based on the CloudFront\-Viewer\-Country header\.
 For more information, see [Cache Based on Selected Request Headers](distribution-web-values-specify.md#DownloadDistValuesForwardHeaders)\.